back

 Keeping money in checking accounts can help you secure it from theft.
 But there are financial consequences if not enough cash is held in your checking account.
 These are some penalty fees that financial institutions charge their customers when there are insufficient funds:

-• Overdraft Fees — When more money than you actually have available in your checking account is withdrawn, you can expect an Overdraft fee.
+• Overdraft Fees — When more money than you actually have available in your checking account is withdrawn, you can expect an overdraft fee.

 • NSF Fees — NSF is short for non-sufficient funds.
 Your bank will issue an NSF fee if you write a check or have an automatic payment withdrawn when there is insufficient money in your account.
 Nsf fees are also called returned-check charges.